Environmental Conditions and Pedestrian Accident Liability

 The majority of pedestrian accidents are caused by negligent drivers, but that won’t always be the case.
 There are a variety of circumstances that can cause a pedestrian to be injured when being knocked down to the ground, such as bad weather.
 All drivers and pedestrians have a responsibility to one another: a driver must use reasonable care to avoid hitting a pedestrian, and a pedestrian must use reasonable care to safely cross a street.
 This applies regardless of weather conditions.
 Below, our experienced pedestrian accident lawyers will discuss what happens when environmental conditions contribute towards causing a pedestrian accident.

-If you or a loved one was injured in a pedestrian accident in Los Angeles, our experienced team of pedestrian accident lawyers at West Coast Trial Lawyers are always here to help.
+If you or a loved one was injured in a pedestrian accident, our experienced team of Los Angeles pedestrian accident lawyers at West Coast Trial Lawyers are always here to help.
 We will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.

 Duty of Care and Liability